solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Task 2: Create tables and data

-1. In your Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.
+1. In your Windows-based lab virtual machine open a command prompt window, in the windows search area, type **cmd** and select it.

 2. Run the following command to connect to your database, be sure to